Wolf Creek 4th Hole

 Frequently Asked Questions

-• I'm a die-hard golfer and love to take golf trips.
-What is a typical golf trip like for the Gurus?
 The Gurus often mock others golfers definition of a golf trip.
 We laugh when reading about "Ultimate Trips" and "Amazing Retreats" that consist of a three day trip with two rounds of golf, upscale accomodations, and expensive food.
 When the Gurus hit the road it is with one goal; get the highest quality and quantity of golf in as daylight allows.
 In 2009, the Gurus embarked on a trip that became legendary right off the bat; 18 courses (13 of which are on Golf Digest's Top 100, 4 others that were previously on the list), 9 days, 7300 miles (4800 by plane and 2500 in a rental car), walked 75 miles in our golf shoes, and more - all while Bill's wife was 8 1/2 months pregnant.
 If you can't handle that, you can't handle golf trippin' with the Gurus!
-Read about some of our other trips by visiting the Blogs section.
+Read about some of our other trips by visiting the Blog section.

-• Do you guys play in a lot of golf tournaments?
 The Gurus don't compete in a ton of tournaments for a couple of reasons.
 First, it is tough to justify dropping cash to play the mediocre courses near our homes when you can spend that money on a sweet golf trip that will often include teeing it up at a Top 100 course.
 Second, there are enough handicap sandbaggers out there that it is pretty unmotivating to play in tournaments when you see a guy that is supposed to be a "15 handicap" post 75-71 and a "7 handicap" post 67-69.
-Plus, the Gurus play in our own summer league that was developed as a result of not being thrilled with our local Men's Association setup.
-There are a pair of "Majors" that are part of the league and allow us to compete is 36 hole events without sandbaggers.
+However we do like to play team events where handicaps aren't as big of a factor.
+The Gurus do however play in our own summer league that was developed as a result of not being thrilled with our local Men's Association setup.

-• Where is the best place you've ever eaten on a golf trip?
 The Gurus LOVE to eat and after playing 36 holes there is nothing we look forward to more than pounding some good grub.
-But never have we received a better recommendation that the day we played at Coeur d'Alene Resort with a traveling preacher.
-As we made the turn onto the back nine the preacher gave us this advice, "I travel the country playing golf courses and eating at steak houses.
+But never have we received a better recommendation than the day we played at Coeur d'Alene Resort with a traveling preacher.
+As we made the turn onto the back nine the preacher gave this advice, "I travel the country playing golf courses and eating at steak houses.
 As amazing as this golf course is, you will tell twice as many people about your experience at Wolf Lodge then you will about this place if you go."
 Better than pristine conditioning, caddy service, and the floating green?
 He was on.

-• How do you guys get on all of those amazing courses?
-That is classified information we aren't at liberty to divulge.
+How do you guys get on all of those amazing courses?

 • Fishers Island and Yale University